 As a resident of York there may be times when you want to attend council meetings to have your say.
-You might want to bring a particular issue to the attention of councillors or give your views on a planning application or development.
+You might want to bring a particular issue to the attention of councillors, or give your views on a planning application or development.

-Arrange to speak at a meeting
+Arrange to speak at a council meeting

-When and where meetings take place
+When and where council meetings take place

-Dates, times and agendas for meetings are available via the calendar of council meetings and on the West Offices notice board, usually five days before the meeting.
+Dates, times and agendas for meetings are available via the calendar of council meetings and on the West Offices notice board, usually 5 days before the meeting.
 You can also contact Democratic Services to find out when a meeting is taking place or to request an agenda.

 Most council meetings take place at West Offices, although meetings of the 'full council' are held at The Guildhall.
 When they cannot take place at the Guildhall, Full Council will be held at alternative venues which will be confirmed ahead of the meeting taking place.

-Who usually attends meetings
+Who usually attends council meetings

-What happens at meetings
+What happens at council meetings

-Meetings you can't attend
+Council meetings you can't attend

 Other ways to have your say